 To some extend working dog breeds represent all breeds of dogs because all canines have been developed over the years to do a job.

 Some are harder workers than others and those that have been breed to keep our laps warm have a very easy job.
-Others, are much more industrious, helping farms, pulling carts, guarding livestock and even rescuing people from icy waters.
+Others have to work a bit harder, helping out on farms, pulling carts, guarding livestock and even rescuing people from icy waters.

 According to the AKC, working dogs are those used for